valancej/anchore-blogs/content/dockerfile/dockerfile_gate.md

 #### Why is this not so great?

 - `FROM node:latest`: This doesn't always have to be bad, but it is something to make developers aware of.
 If we always use the `latest` tag, we run the risk of our build suddenly breaking if that image tag gets updated.
-To prevent this from occuring, using a specific tag will help to ensure immutability.
-Additionally, depending on use of your image, you may not need the full `node:latest` image and it's dependencies.
-Many trusted images have `alpine` version which greatly reduce the total image size, thus reducing the possibility of vulnerabilites in packages, and increasing the time of build.
+To prevent this from occurring, using a specific tag will help to ensure immutability.
+Additionally, depending on use of your image, you may not need the full `node:latest` image and its dependencies.
+Many trusted images have `alpine` version which greatly reduce the total image size, thus reducing the possibility of vulnerabilities in packages, and increasing the time of build.

     - Example of differences is size (node:6 versus node:alpine)
 ```